7 Best A/B Testing Tools & Software in 2026

 Client- and server-side testing with feature flags and predictive targeting; known for privacy and regulated-industry support.

-Regulated industries and teams needing predictive targeting & compliance.
+Best for: Regulated industries and teams needing predictive targeting & compliance.

 Kameleoon